 When making a list of assets to leave your loved ones, be sure to include all of the bank accounts, premium bonds, shares and any other potential funds you may have.
 Keeping a list of both the tangible and intangible assets will ensure you’re not accidentally leaving anything significant out of your Will.

-According to the Finder.com.au study, 14% said they didn’t own enough assets or have enough wealth to justify the effort involved in making a Will.
+According to a study conducted by Finder, 14% of responders said they didn’t own enough assets or have enough wealth to justify the effort involved in making a Will.
 However, an estate is rarely too small to justify some kind of planning.

 For example, all working Australians should have superannuation, which can include significant life insurance.
 This alone can be enough to warrant an estate plan.
 This alone should be as simple as ensuring that someone has been nominated as the beneficiary, so it’s worth doing properly.